-Managing unused or expired medications is a safety as well as an environmental concern.
+Managing unused or expired medications is a safety and an environmental concern.
 Proper disposal will prevent medications from entering soil and groundwater.
 Where available, take unwanted or expired medications to a local collection site.
 The following link includes medication drop locations: